mhollfelder/openvent/docs/06_prototype/prototype1st.md

 ## Introduction

-The first prototype was developed as part of a hackathon #WirvsVirus of the German government.\
+The very first prototype was developed as part of a hackathon #WirvsVirus of the German government.\
-It was mainly a proof of concept to show how a mechanical setup could look like.
+It was mainly a proof of concept to show how a mechanical setup could look like.\
+The core idea is a belt looped around a bag valve mask and winded up by a rotor to squeeze the bag.

 A video summarizing the hackathon can be found on our official YouTube channel [here](https://www.youtube.com/watch?v=LgbF94eOf6w&t=19s
 ).